Lima: Republican era

 Gate of the colonial wall of Lima, the "Arco del Puente" its partially wooden structures were consumed by a fire caused by street vendors in 1879.
 The colonial wall of Lima had ten gates, now demolished.

-After the War of Independence, Lima became the capital of the Republic of Peru, but the country's socioeconomic paralysis paralyzed its urban development.
-This situation was reversed in the 1850s, when the growing public and private income derived from the export of guano allowed a rapid expansion of the city.
+After the War of Independence, Lima became the capital of the Republic of Peru.
+Its development was stymied by the country's socioeconomic paralysis until the 1850s, when income from the export of guano allowed for rapid expansion.
 In the following twenty years, the State financed the construction of large public buildings to replace the old viceregal establishments, among these are the Central Market, the General Slaughterhouse, the Mental Asylum, the Penitentiary and the Hospital Dos de Mayo.
 There were also improvements in communications; in 1850 a railway line between Lima and Callao was completed from the Desamparados station and in 1870 an iron bridge was inaugurated over the Rímac River, baptized as Puente Balta.

 In 1872 the colonial City Walls were demolished by the US engineer Henry Meiggs under contract with the Peruvian government, in anticipation of further urban growth in the future.
 However, this period of economic expansion also widened the gap between rich and poor, producing widespread social unrest.
 The famous, Arco del Puente, the gate of the colonial wall of Lima, was consumed by a fire caused by street vendors in 1879.

 During the War of the Pacific (1879–1883), the Chilean army occupied Lima after defeating Peruvian troops and reserves in the battles of San Juan and Miraflores.
 The city suffered from the invaders, who looted museums, public libraries and educational institutions.
 At the same time, angry mobs attacked wealthy citizens and the Asian colony, looting their properties and businesses.